andegna/calender/README.md

 Those words are straight from the [php docs](http://php.net/manual/en/intro.calendar.php).

-So we need to implement two things to convert Ethiopian date to any other calender.
+So we need to implement two things to convert Ethiopian date to any other calendar.
  1. Convert Ethiopian Date To Julian Date Count
  2. Convert Julian Date Count To Ethiopian Date